FaceGym Faceshot review: This electric microneedling device delivers all the glow

 Microneedling, or collagen induction therapy, is a nonsurgical, minimally invasive cosmetic procedure that involves pricking the skin with tiny sterilized needles.
 These controlled micro injuries to the epidermis (outer layer of skin) and dermis (inner layer of skin) encourage the body’s innate ability to repair itself.
 They also create channels beneath the surface of the skin making active ingredients (like vitamin F and glycolic acid) super potent during the healing process.

-Queue the FaceGym Faceshot: a two-in-one electric microneedling device that visibly brightens and rejuvenates skin instantly by using microneedles to deliver the vitamin F and glycolic acid liquid vitamin ampoules, to the skin, in one shot.
+Cue the FaceGym Faceshot: a two-in-one electric microneedling device that visibly brightens and rejuvenates skin instantly by using microneedles to deliver the vitamin F and glycolic acid liquid vitamin ampoules, to the skin, in one shot.
 Vitamin F is an anti-inflammatory antioxidant that hydrates and replenishes skin.
-Glycolic acid is an alpha hydroxy (AHA), a chemical exfoliant, that brightens skin, diminishes hyperpigmentation and brown spots, and stimulates collagen production.
+Glycolic acid is an alpha-hydroxy (AHA), a chemical exfoliant, that brightens skin, diminishes hyperpigmentation and brown spots, and stimulates collagen production.

 This vitamin F and glycolic acid partnership, coupled with microneedling delivery (that stimulates collagen production), is how the skin gets its glow up.
 With the FaceGym Faceshot, there’s no down time nor pain —just an instant new glow and a smoother texture to your skin.
 Long term consistent use of the Faceshot may promote overall skin rejuvenation, a hyperpigmentation reduction, pore unclogging, as well as the minimization of fine lines, wrinkles and acne scarring.